ricksonmenezes/employee-svelte/README.md

 - If you are logged into to user "user", you cannot login to user "admin" one the same browser at the same time.

-## Features I couldn't reach due to time constraints
+## 2. Features I couldn't reach due to time constraints
 - Search
 - Pagination
-## Good to have but is missing
+## 3. Good to have but is missing

 - Delete popup is not shown

-## Login Logout mechanism is powered by userbase library
+## 4. Login Logout mechanism is powered by userbase library

 Added an external service, UserBase for login/logout.
 Incredibly nice service but out of scope to deal with all its issues on this demo app.
 One of the issues is that for userbase, you are always logged in on the server side if you login on one browser.
 If you login again on another, it is possible it wont ask you to login.
 Userbase provides you session key etc which can be saved in LocalStorage in order to (say)

+# 5. REQUIREMENTS

+1. Please have docker running on your machine.
+2. Please make sure you are logged into docker.
+On windows, git bash often can give issues with "docker-credentials".
+It's safe to go to Docker Desktop app and start the terminal window there

+## 6 PORTS NEED TO BE AVAILABLE

+- Spring boot is running on 8081
+- mysql is running on 3307
+- Svelte app works on 8082.
+In case you need to run svelte inside IDE, it runs on 8080

+For the database port to not be used.
+You need to ensure that the port 3306, 3307 is not already in use.
+If you have MySQL installed on your machine, I suggest you stop the service so that the port is free.

+On Mac, the way to check if the port is free or is being used is

+`sudo lsof -i: 3307`

+This command above will tell you the pid of the process.
+If being used,  you could kill the process by pid

+`kill pid`

+pid will be

+Same above goes for port 8081, 8080.

+On Windows, one could merely go to services and stop mysql.

-# Commands to run for starting a docker container
+# 7. Commands to run for starting a docker container

 `docker build . -t employee-svelte-docker`